BrookeZK/Portfolio/README.md

 * _In your command line (Terminal or another program), navigate to your desktop._
 * _In your command line, type "git clone https://github.com/BrookeZK/Portfolio" to clone the repository to your desktop._
 * _In your command line, navigate into the new folder "Portfolio"._
-* _Once inside "Portfolio," type "open index.html," and your web browser will open to the home page of Brooke Kullberg's Portfolio webpage._
+* _Once inside "Portfolio," type "open index.html," and your web browser will open to the home page of Brooke Kullberg's Portfolio webpage.
+From there you can click on the links to projects.html and aboutme.html_

 ## Support and contact details